 College of the Canyons serves as a gateway to higher education, professional training and, by extension, opportunity.
 More than 300,000 people have attended the college since 1969.
 Many thousands have graduated, moved on to four-year universities, pursued successful careers, and established themselves as successful professionals throughout the Santa Clarita Valley.
 In a testament to students' experiences here, as well as the skills and knowledge gained, many have found their way back.
-Approximately half of the college's staff members were once students here.
+Approximately half of the college's staff members were once students at College of the Canyons.